 Create an IP address range

-In the menu bar, select the Settings icon.
-In the drop-down menu, select IP address ranges.
+In the Microsoft 365 Defender portal, select Settings.
+Then choose Cloud Apps.
+Under System, select IP address ranges.
 Select Add IP address range to add IP address ranges and set the following fields:

 Name your IP range.
 The name doesn't appear in the activities log.
 It's only used to manage your IP range.